 The last thing you want is to be relying on your camera’s small screen preview for all the answers.
 It’s really hard to appreciate and gauge the detail of your photo at 3 inches, so instead, use the histogram to create your best possible exposure.

 What we mean by that is the exposure has hit or ‘clipped’ the limits of the range of colours available.
-Depending on which end of the graph the peak is at, either this means your shot is over or underexposed in some parts.
+Depending which end of the graph the peak is at, either this means your shot is over or under exposed in some parts.

 Most of the time, unless it’s for a stylistic choice, you want to avoid clipping.
 Clipping removes flexibility when it comes to editing and also reduces the amount of detail in the final picture.

 To avoid clipping make sure that your histogram never touches the extreme left or right edge of your chart.
 Make sure there is a little gap from the edge.
-In fact, some cameras have an exposure alert display while you’re shooting.
+In fact, some cameras have an exposure alert display/highlight clipping alert whilst you’re shooting.

 Let’s just recap on the type of histogram that we are wanting to result in with our photos.
 You’ll never get two histograms looking the exact same, so don’t pressure yourself to always get them looking the same.
-Lighting conditions vary for everyone but just as long as you’re in the correct ballpark, you’ll be fine.
+Lighting conditions vary for everyone but just as long as you’re with the correct ballpark you’ll be fine.

-Ideally, you want the inverse of that.
-Aim to construct a hill once you know how to use a histogram.
+Ideally, you want the inverse of a ‘bad histogram’.
+Aim to construct a hill with your histogram.
 A hill that starts just off the edges of the graph and rises towards the middle.
 Remember though, this may not always be possible, and this ‘hill’ may look more like a rocky mountain range – which is fine too.

 This ‘hill’ or ‘mountain range’ histogram means you’ll have some tones stand out more than others.
 Providing there aren’t too many individual gullies and peaks then you should have a decent amount of colour tone throughout your shot.